DesenTao/baty.net-hugo/content/lifestack/index.md

   laying out documents that I use it anyway.
 Mostly, this is done via Org mode but I also use LaTeX directly when I feel like being tweaky.
 - [iTerm2][iterm2] – I spend a lot of time in a terminal, and I use iTerm2 for that.
-- [Firefox][firefox] – My recent foray into Linux has made me ditch Safari as my primary web browser.
-Firefox is fast enough and I like their stance on privacy and security.
-They seem to have the right idea, anyway.
 - [Slack][slack] – People enjoy hating on Slack but it really is a wonderful replacement for the tangle of emails and reply-all threads that came before.
 - [Gitlab][gitlab] – We use a self-hosted instance of Gitlab at Fusionary and it’s